Quartz: Etymology

+Early studies

+Roman naturalist Pliny the Elder believed quartz to be ice, permanently frozen after great lengths of time.
+He supported this idea by saying that quartz is found near glaciers in the Alps, but in warm climates.
+This idea persisted until at least the 17th century.

+In the 17th century, Nicolas Steno's study of quartz paved the way for modern crystallography.
+He discovered that, regardless of a quartz crystal's size or shape, its long prism faces always meet at a perfect 60° angle, thereby establishing the law of constancy of interfacial angles.

 Crystal habit and structure

-Quartz belongs to the trigonal crystal system at room temperature, and to the hexagonal crystal system above 573 C. The ideal crystal shape is a six-sided prism terminating with six-sided pyramids at each end.
-In nature quartz crystals are often twinned (with twin right-handed and left-handed quartz crystals), distorted, or so intergrown with adjacent crystals of quartz or other minerals as to only show part of this shape, or to lack obvious crystal faces altogether and appear massive.
+Quartz belongs to the trigonal crystal system at room temperature and to the hexagonal crystal system above 573 C. The former is called α-quartz; the latter is β-quartz.
+The ideal crystal shape is a six-sided prism terminating with six-sided pyramid-like rhombohedrons at each end.
+In nature, quartz crystals are often twinned (with twin right-handed and left-handed quartz crystals), distorted, or so intergrown with adjacent crystals of quartz or other minerals as to only show part of this shape, or to lack obvious crystal faces altogether and appear massive.

 Well-formed crystals typically form as a druse (a layer of crystals lining a void), of which quartz geodes are particularly fine examples.
 The crystals are attached at one end to the enclosing rock, and only one termination pyramid is present.
 However, doubly terminated crystals do occur where they develop freely without attachment, for instance, within gypsum.

 α-quartz crystallizes in the trigonal crystal system, space group P3121 or P3221 (space group 152 or 154 resp.) depending on the chirality.
 Above 573 C, α-quartz in P3121 becomes the more symmetric hexagonal P6422 (space group 181), and α-quartz in P3221 goes to space group P6222 (no. 180).

 These space groups are truly chiral (they each belong to the 11 enantiomorphous pairs).
 Both α-quartz and β-quartz are examples of chiral crystal structures composed of achiral building blocks (SiO4 tetrahedra in the present case).
 The transformation between α- and β-quartz only involves a comparatively minor rotation of the tetrahedra with respect to one another, without a change in the way they are linked.
-However, there is a significant change in volume during this transition, and this can result in significant microfracturing in ceramics and in rocks of the Earth's crust.
+However, there is a significant change in volume during this transition, and this can result in significant microfracturing in ceramics during firing, in ornamental stone after a fire and in rocks of the Earth's crust exposed to high temperatures, thereby damaging materials containing quartz and degrading their physical and mechanical properties.